Newbald

 Newbald is a civil parish in the East Riding of Yorkshire, England.

 It is situated approximately 8 mi west of the market town of Beverley and covering an area of 2429.702 ha.

 The civil parish is formed by the village of North Newbald and the hamlet of South Newbald.
+It is drained by Ings Beck which ultimately feeds into the Humber at Brough, East Riding of Yorkshire.
+The beck powered a watermill to the south of the village.
+East of the village, the South Cave to Market Weighton or Goodmanham section of the Yorkshire Wolds Way passes through Swin Dale.

 According to the 2011 UK census, Newbald parish had a population of 1,115, an increase on the 2001 UK census figure of 989.